 - Renal: Lymphoma of this type occurs in the kidneys and is the worst form of lymphoma that occurs in cats.
 The median survival rate is between three and six months.

 - Solitary: This catch-all phrase includes those body systems not included in the above types of lymphoma.
 They may include the nasal cavity (most common), the skin, or the central nervous system.

 The symptoms of feline lymphoma differ between the types.
 Cats with mediastinal lymphoma typically display open-mouth breathing, coughing, a loss of appetite, and weight loss.
 Animals with alimentary lymphoma often don't eat, seem lethargic, and vomit or have constipation or diarrhea.
 While cleaning the litter box, you might see black or tarry stools or stools with blood in them.

-Cats with multicentric lymphoma typically experience swollen lymph nodes, a loss of appetite, weight loss, weight loss, or depression, while those with renal feline lymphoma will also display loss of appetite but also vomiting, weakness, and increased urination and thirst, which is known as polyuria and polydipsia, respectively.
+Cats with multicentric lymphoma typically experience swollen lymph nodes, a loss of appetite, weight loss, weight loss, or depression, while those with renal feline lymphoma will also display loss of appetite but also vomiting, weakness, and increased urination and thirst (known as polyuria and polydipsia, respectively).
 The solitary form of lymphoma will manifest in a variety of ways, depending on where it's located.

 Diagnosing Feline Lymphoma

 Any unusual symptoms or combinations of symptoms should serve as red flag warnings that an urgent veterinary appointment is called for.
 That is why it is vital that you know your cat's normal physical condition so that you can spot important variances immediately, and know it's time to call the vet.

 Your veterinarian will give your cat a thorough physical, and based on the findings, plus your description of the cat's symptoms, will order one or more of the following diagnostic tests: